achambok/alx-low_level_programming/0x06-pointer_arrays_strings/README.md

 # 0x06.
-C - More pointers, arrays and strings
+C - More pointers, arrays and strings.

 0.	[**0-strcat.c**:](#0-strcatc) Function that concatenates two strings.FYI The standard library provides a similar function <code>strcat</code>.
 Run <code>man strcat</code> to learn more